FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 ### Widgets

 On each widget, there is a table that presents the elements in the rows.
 In each row, the first column is the name of the element and the further columns show the metric values (except for Clone class widget which is described in Section [Clone Class Widget]).
 The metrics can have one of the following three colors: red means that the metric violates the preset threshold, while green shows that the value is right; finally, those metrics that do not naturally have a threshold value are shown in black.
 (The threshold values can be set on the [Settings] page.)
-Hovering over a metric name shows its description in an information bubble, clicking on the metric name orders the dataset according to that metrics value.
+When hovering over a metric name its description is shown in an information bubble, by clicking on the metric name orders the dataset according to that metrics value.
 Smaller values are shown first.
 Clicking again sorts the dataset in reverse order.
 The arrow appearing next to the column header name indicates the direction of ordering.

 **Number of rows** limits how many rows the table shows on one page.
 The **arrow buttons** can be used to move forward or backward among the pages.
 The dataset can be filtered by the name of the elements using the **Filter** (where the filtering is case-insensitive).
 The columns can also be filtered by their names using the **Column filter**[^3].
 Clicking on the name of a class or method level element opens the source-code of that element in a new popup-window and it will be highlighted.
 (In order to use this feature you have to allow popup windows on the page for your Browser.)